Busy Lamp Field (BLF)

 A telephone technology, also known as Touch-Tone, for dialling numbers or making selection from IVRs where each button on the keypad generates and is identified by a specific audio signal.
 With traditional telephones systems (POTS) the DTMF signals are transmitted on the exactly same copper wire that carries the conversation.
 This is called in-band transmition and it is also used in VoIP systems where the DTMF signals are packaged with the audio data.
 However, unless an uncompressed codec is used, data compression and network interference can result in loss of the signals.
 With VoIP the preferred DTMF delivery method, called out-of-band, is to send the signals separately from the actual audio stream.

 FXO stands for Foreign Exchange Office.
-It is the port that receives the analog telephony equipment that receives the analog signal delivered from an analog FXS port (see pervious term).
+It is the port that receives the analog signal delivered from an analog FXS port (see pervious term).
 Because the signal from the FXS port is continuous, the FXO port is required in order to provides an on-hook/off-hook indication to start and end a call.
-Offices that have existing equipment with FXO ports only can connect them to an IP network using an ATA adapter.
+Offices that have existing equipment with FXO ports can connect them to an IP network using an ATA adapter.

 The Internet Protocol is a communication addressing system used to identify devices on a network and across the Internet.
 IPv4 (Internet Protocol Version 4) is its fourth revision and most widely used.
 It is a 32 bit addressing system with a limit of about 4.3 billion devices.
 With growing number of computing devices (especially smart phones) this limit will be reached in the forseeable future.